 Anne Boleyn, the ill fated second wife of Henry VIII called this 13th century double moated castle her childhood home.

-But then in 1527 Anne started receiving love letters from non other than the wayward king himself and in 1533 they were secretly wed after his marriage to Catherine is “annulled”.
-Anne gives birth to Elizabeth later that year.
-But by 1536, unable to produce a male heir, she’s convicted of infidelity and cruelly beheaded without having reached her 30th birthday.
+But in 1527 Anne started receiving love letters from none other than the wayward King himself!
+So in 1533 they were secretly wed after he had his marriage to Catherine “annulled” and Anne became Queen of England.
+She gave birth to Elizabeth later that year but because she was unable to produce a male heir to the throne, she was convicted of infidelity and cruelly beheaded in 1536.

-Her daughter however proved to be more of a survivor.
-She became Elizabeth I, the Virgin Queen and reigned on the throne from 1558 until her death in 1603.
+Her daughter however proved to be quite the survivor and became Elizabeth I, the Virgin Queen who reigned on the throne from 1558 until her death in 1603!

-Then in 1983, the Guthries a family from Yorkshire, purchased the castle from the Astors and own it to this day.
+Then in 1983, the Guthries a family from Yorkshire, purchased the castle from the Astors and still own it to this day!

 What to See at Hever Castle

-With so many different areas to explore, if you have only a few hours to visit, I’d focus on the castle and the gardens.
-You can choose several levels of admission, but both castle and gardens are a must to get the full flavor of Hever’s history both old and new.
+Although it’s easy to spend an entire day here, if you have only a few hours to visit, my recommendation is to focus on the castle and the gardens.
+You can choose several levels of admission, but a castle and garden ticket is a must to get the full flavor of Hever’s history.

 Visit the castle first to get a feeling for who’s lived here over the centuries.
 Although some areas are closed off to the public, you’ll be able to enter the Inner Hall, see the beautifully warm and cozy Drawing Room as well as the Long Gallery and Anne Boleyn’s bedroom.
-Be aware there are some twisty stairs to climb to see these two rooms along with King Henry VIII’s bedchamber where he was rumored to stay whilst courting Anne.
+Be aware there are some twisty stairs to climb to see these two rooms as well as King Henry VIII’s bedchamber where he was rumored to stay whilst courting Anne.

 Even on an overcast and chilly day, the gardens are well worth visiting.
-I can only imagine how stunning they are in full bloom but even on this gloomy spring day, touches of brilliance and color are everywhere.
+I can only imagine how stunning they are in full bloom but touches of brilliance and color are everywhere even in spring.

 The Rose Garden, Tudor Garden and Blue Corner are a feast for the eyes at any time of year and if you’re an avid gardener you won’t want to miss these award winning gardens.

-You’ll find Hever is run much the way any National Trust or English Heritage property is.
-There’s two cafes on the property so you can get a bite to eat or cup of coffee or tea.
+There are two cafes on the property to make it easy to get a bite to eat or cup of coffee or tea.
 The Moat restaurant is just inside the main entrance.
 The Guthrie Pavilion cafe is situated on the right next to the Rose Garden before you get to the lake.
 Fancy an afternoon tea?
 You can have that too.

 The large gift shop is just beside the main entrance, and is also home to the Miniature Model House exhibit tucked in behind all the kiddie costumes and toys.
 Your grandkids will love it!

-If you fancy staying at a castle, you can.
-Or at least the next best thing.
-Luxury bed and breakfast accommodations are also available, in the historic buildings just behind the castle.
+How about the next best thing.
+Luxury bed and breakfast accommodations are available, in those historic cottages tucked behind the castle.

 I’ve only touched on the delights of this gorgeous historic home.
 There are special events throughout the year as well as a stunning golf course, so be sure to check out all of the amenities and attractions available.
 What really impressed me was attention to detail.
 This family run estate caters to all ages.
 From a huge play area for children to golf and luxury amenities for adults.
 You could easily spend days here and not run out of things to do!